corvus-dotnet/Corvus.Globbing/README.md

 We also want to minimize allocations on the hot-path of a request handler.

-Dotnet.Glob offers better raw performance with a pre-compiled and cached glob used many times (at the expense of some heap allocation per glob), but Corvus.Globbing offers better performance when compiling and using a glob transiently against ~50 paths or fewer, with zero allocations.
+[Dotnet.Glob](https://github.com/dazinator/DotNet.Glob) offers better raw performance with a pre-compiled and cached glob used many times (at the expense of some heap allocation per glob), but Corvus.Globbing offers better performance when compiling and using a glob transiently against ~50 paths or fewer, with zero allocations.

 ## Usage

 The simplest case just requires you to pass the glob and the candidate path to match.
+Note that it actually takes a `ReadonlySpan<char>` - to which strings are implicitly converted.

 ```csharp
 bool isMatch = Glob.Match("path/*atstand", "path/fooatstand");